mlflow/mlflow/docs/source/tracking/autolog.rst

 ---------

 Call the generic autolog function :py:func:`mlflow.langchain.autolog` before your training code to enable automatic logging of traces.
-See an example usage with `Langchain <https://github.com/mlflow/mlflow/tree/master/examples/langchain>`_.
+See an example usage with `LangChain <https://github.com/mlflow/mlflow/tree/master/examples/langchain>`_.

 Autologging captures the following information: